VanellopeReal/Random-Python-Trolls/README.md

 ### Obs:

 You need to manually cover the prank .exe or .py by yourself (for a good reason: I can not know which type of application the victim is waiting for, but I will leave the .exe and .py already coded in releases)
+- Maybe some .py will have config parameters (like infinite code with while repeat or something like that) and need to manually get changed.

 ### Caution:
 - There is not any script that will use a large amount of ram, disk or cpu.
 It is supposed to be fun and harmless, just a prank.